-Bureau policy requires any wildfire to be investigated to determine cause, origin, and responsibility.
-Accurate fire cause determination is a necessary first step in a successful fire investigation, and successful fire investigations are necessary in preventing unwanted wildfires.
+BLM policy requires any wildfire to be investigated to determine cause, origin, and responsibility.
+Accurate fire cause determination is a necessary first step in a successful fire investigation.
 Proper investigative procedures, which occur concurrent with initial attack, more accurately pinpoint fire causes and can preserve valuable evidence that would otherwise be destroyed by suppression activities.

-The Bureau, or its employees, must pursue cost recovery or document why cost recovery is not initiated for all human caused fires on public and/or other lands under protection agreement.
+The BLM, or its employees, must pursue cost recovery or document why cost recovery is not initiated for all human caused fires on public and/or other lands under protection agreement.

-Fire trespass refers to the occurrence of unauthorized fire on Bureau-protected lands where the source of ignition is tied to some type of human activity.
-For all human-caused fires where liability can be determined, trespass actions are taken to recover cost of suppression activities, land rehabilitation, and damages to the resource and improvements.
-Only fires started by natural causes will not be considered for trespass and related cost recovery.
+Fire trespass refers to the occurrence of unauthorized fire on BLM-protected lands where the source of ignition is tied to some type of human activity.